cohama/lexima.vim/README.md

 foo("bar")
 ```

-and you type `0.`, you finally get
+and once you type `0.`, you finally get
 ```
 foo("bar")foo("bar")
 ```